Pet Food Manufacturing Plant Costs & Startup Guide USA

 Q: Why is building a pet food plant so much more expensive than a regular animal feed plant?

-A: Because pet food is subject to much stricter food safety regulations (like FSMA).
-The facility must be built to food-grade standards to prevent contamination, which is a much higher and more expensive standard than for a typical livestock feed mill.
+A: Pet food is subject to stricter food safety regulations.
+The facility must be built to food-grade standards.

 Q: What is the difference in cost between a wet food plant and a dry food (kibble) plant?

-A: The costs are both very high, but the focus is different.
-A dry food plant’s main costs are the extruder and dryer.
-A wet food plant’s main costs are often in the specialized canning/pouching equipment and the retorts (industrial sterilizers), which are also very expensive.
-At a similar scale, the total investment is often comparable.
+A: A dry food plant’s main costs are the extruder and dryer.
+A wet food plant’s main costs are in canning/pouching equipment and retorts.

 Q: Are there loans available for starting a pet food plant in the USA?